20k/binmat_rules/readme.md

 6 parallel lanes are set up between attacker and defender.
 These are completely independent of one another

-Where the lane decks go in the below diagram, deal thirteen face down cards in each lane stack, then flip the right 3 stacks face up
+Where the lane decks go in the below diagram, deal thirteen face down cards in each space, then flip the right 3 decks face up.
+These are the lane decks

-These decks are referred to as 'lane decks'.

 Enough space for another deck should be left behind (defender's perspective) the decks in each lane, as this is the location of the 'lane discard pile'.

 The attacker conceptually has two unique spaces, the ‘attacker deck’ and the ‘attacker discard pile’.
 Attempting to draw from an empty attacker deck shuffles in the attacker discard pile

-If the competitive rules are being followed, the BINMAT app (explained in section 3) may now be placed equidistant from the attacker and defender at one side of the play area.
+If the competitive rules are being followed, the BINMAT app may now be placed equidistant from the attacker and defender at one side of the play area.

 The following is an ASCII representation of the play area at the conclusion of setup: